fullstack-development/web3-roadmap/blockchain/security/account-safety.md

 ## Questions:

-* What precautions are there to keep your wallet safe?
+* What tips are there to keep your wallet safe?
-* What is fishing?
+* What is fishing atack?
 * What is approval in erc20 and why is it dangerous?
 * Find out where you can revoke your approvals